DMX: Early life

-Earl Simmons was born on December 18, 1970, with various accounts giving his birthplace as either Baltimore, Maryland or Mount Vernon, New York.
+Earl Simmons was born on December 18, 1970, in Mount Vernon, New York.
 He was the son of 19-year-old Arnett Simmons and 18-year-old Joe Barker.
-Earl was Simmons' second child; she had given birth to a daughter, Bonita, two years prior, and later gave birth to one daughter, Shayla, and two stillborn sons.
-His father, Barker, was an artist who painted watercolor paintings of street scenes to sell at local fairs.
-Barker moved to Philadelphia and was largely absent from his life.
+Simmons was the middle child of the family; his mother had given birth to a daughter, Bonita, two years prior, and later gave birth to a second daughter, Shayla, and two stillborn sons.
+His father, Barker, painted watercolor paintings of street scenes to sell at local fairs, having moved to Philadelphia to fulfill his career.